 Dog-friendly: Yes, but dogs must remain on a leash.

-Features: Wolf Trail (#62) is a forested loop in the Gatineau Hills, with the beautiful Tawadina Lookout over the Ottawa River Valley.
-Plus, the Mahingan Lookout over the Gatineau Hills is noteworthy, with benches along the way for a rest.
-In case you’re wondering, Wolf Trail is also known as Trail 62 or Blanchet Trail.
-Whatever name you use, you’re sure to find one of the best Gatineau Park hikes around!
+Features: Wolf Trail (#62) is a forested loop in the Gatineau Hills featuring two standout viewpoints.
+Tawadina Lookout offers sweeping views over the Ottawa River Valley, while Mahingan Lookout looks out across the Gatineau Hills.
+There are benches along the way for well-earned breaks.
+Also known as Trail 62 or the Blanchet Trail, this route is one of the best hikes in Gatineau Park (no matter which name you use).

 Parking for Gatineau Park trails